 Just like I said, it was a political relationship that they had.

-It wasn't a normal average um marriage.
+It wasn't a normal average marriage.

 She didn't even stand up for the women that knew what her husband did, and she knew what her husband did to those women.

-She there's no way that she did not know that.
+There's no way that she did not know that.

 Here they come again.

-We're going to have to just ride through this as we have so many of these other um false accusations.
+We're going to have to just ride through this as we have so many of these other false accusations.

-There's been a lot of people that's come up Dan in Arkansas, and I've had a lot of people asking Aren't you scared for your life?
+There's been a lot of people that's come up dan in Arkansas, and I've had a lot of people asking, Aren't you scared for your life?

 And actually, I have been.